JevonSeaforth/Micromouse/README.md

 BFS guarantees that the shortest path in an unweight grid/graph because every node is explored before moving to the next depth level.

-BFS tends to be less efficient and more memory-intesive than A* search as it explores every possible path.

 ## Future improvements
 Looking forward, I plan to add the following features to the project: